fuzumoe/companies-profile/README.md

 ## Assumptions
 It is assumed as for running the application you are using Linux OS
 ***
+## Pre Conditions
+The CORS behavior, commonly termed as CORS error, is a mechanism to restrict users from accessing shared resources.
+This is not an error but a security measure to secure users or the website which you are accessing from a potential security bleach.
+To avoid such eror when running the application either disable the browser security or use browser extentions that block CORS error such us [CORS Unblock](https://add0n.com/access-control.html)

+***
 ## Running application through docker
 - add new virtual host entries to system hosts file
  **N.B.**